DearFridayZ/Team-project-SKillwill-1/README.md

 # Team-project-SKillwill-1

-this Code is a Project from SkillWill Academy, 2 people working on it .
+this Code is a Project from SkillWill Academy, people working on it - me and my inner demons. :)